 Any application owner or admin needs access to an admin panel to provision accounts and set controls over who can access what, track transactions, explore data, create segments, manage user permissions, gauge on user behaviour insights.
+Empower application owners and administrators with seamless control through the admin panel builder.
 Anytime you need to manage and monitor data like customer orders, customer details, projects, deliveries, – you would do it through an admin panel.

 Admin panels have proven their worth in the workplace be it for a ton of processes like Customer database management, Inventory management, Bug tracking.
 But what is important, you don’t always have to depend on developers in order to modify changes to your website or app for small modifications.
 You can easily create e.g. new posts, categories, tags, links and custom post types.
 It is also where theme files are changed, widgets are added, plugins are activated or updated and settings are changed.

 A tailor-made admin panel has the potential to increase productivity, give insight into data, and help you catch bugs; adding up to greater revenue for your business.
 With an admin panel, you get a tool to run your processes much more efficiently.

 While not all admin panels can have all the possible features and capabilities, they support the fundamental operations that address the operational needs, making the key data accessible for you to conduct business effectively.
 And, thanks to data and API integrations, admin panel builder today allow stitching disparate data sources together to create one unified admin interface.

 And so, for example, when you build an inventory management admin panel, it will need to allow you to monitor inventory levels, and if the inventory, say, it needs replenishing, the panel should have the option to trigger the purchase requisition process flow.
 You should be able to update the inventory or add notes as you go along.

 The role of low-code in admin panel development